-This report goes into great detail but these are details that do not concern the direct use of the climate atlas itself.
+This report goes into great technical detail covering the methods behind the Climate Atlas.
+Note that these details do not concern the direct use of the Climate Atlas itself, but is scientific background information written for scientific and expert users.